 Mr. Boutrous has represented clients in the federal and state appellate courts throughout the nation in a wide spectrum of cases.
-He has argued more than sixty-five appeals, including before the Supreme Court of the United States, ten different federal circuit courts of appeals, eight different state supreme courts and a multitude of other appellate and trial courts.
+He has argued more than seventy appeals, including before the Supreme Court of the United States, ten different federal circuit courts of appeals, eight different state supreme courts and a multitude of other appellate and trial courts.
 He has successfully persuaded courts to overturn some of the largest jury verdicts and class actions in history.
 In 2011, he successfully represented Walmart before the Supreme Court of the United States in the Dukes case, which unanimously reversed what had been the largest employment class action in history and established important standards governing class actions (Wal-Mart Stores, Inc. v.
 Dukes).
 In 2013, he successfully represented the prevailing party in obtaining a unanimous Supreme Court decision enforcing the Class Action Fairness Act (Standard Fire Insurance Co. v.
 Knowles).
 Also in 2013, Mr. Boutrous successfully represented plaintiffs in the Supreme Court in a case invalidating California’s prohibition on same-sex marriage, Proposition 8 (Hollingsworth v.
 Perry).
 In other ongoing constitutional litigation, Mr. Boutrous won a landmark trial victory on behalf of California schoolchildren asserting a state constitutional challenge to laws that prevent school administrators from hiring and retaining the most effective teachers (Students Matter Website).
 (See attached list of representative cases.)

 Mr. Boutrous also represents media organizations, reporters, and others in First Amendment matters such as reporters’ privilege battles, defamation cases, litigation seeking public access to judicial records and court proceedings, and asylum proceedings for journalists in danger.